AIcebergmind/official-website/README.md

-# AIceberg Mind - Official Website
+# AIcebergMind – Official Website

 ## Overview

-AIceberg Mind is an innovative platform that creates AI-driven tools for deep thinking and cognitive development.
-Our mission is to foster curiosity, enhance human potential, and support meaningful learning experiences from early childhood to lifelong wonder.
+AIcebergMind is a mindful digital ecosystem blending storytelling, science, and design — powered by AI but rooted in human curiosity.
+We create digital content — stories, printables, learning tools, visual generators — crafted with care to support meaningful learning and discovery across all ages.

+From early childhood to university students, from parents to lifelong learners, our mission is to inspire depth, autonomy, and play in a noisy digital world.

-## 🌟 Features
+## Features

-- **Interactive AI Tools**: Educational content designed to spark curiosity and deep thinking
+- **AI-Enhanced Content**: Stories, printables, guides, and tools augmented by ethical AI — not driven by it.
-- **Multi-language Support**: Content available in English, French, and Italian
+- **Multi-language Support**: Content in English, French, and Italian
-- **Research-Based Approach**: Every tool grounded in neuroscience, developmental psychology, and cognitive education theory
-- **Ethical AI Development**: Privacy-first design with environmental consciousness
-- **Responsive Design**: Optimized for all devices with modern web technologies
+- **Curated & Craft-Based**: Every object is a designed experience — aesthetic, mindful, and pedagogically informed.
+- **Ethical & Eco-Aware**: Privacy-first, green hosting, minimal digital footprint
+- **Cross-Generational Design**: Interfaces and experiences tailored for kids, teens, parents, and seniors

-## 🚀 Live Projects
+## Live Projects

 ### Current Offerings
 - **Audio Rituals**: Evening hypnosis for deep rest and family bonding